Byways in Essex

 Byways are governed by Highways legislation and as such a driver using a byway must adhere to the same laws as if they were on a road.

 Before using your vehicle on a byway you must ensure it is:

 - Road worthy – this includes having a valid MoT if one is needed

-- Taxed (Vehicle Excise Duty paid and disc displayed)
+- Taxed (Vehicle Excise Duty paid)

 - Showing a visible number plate

 - Driven by someone with the appropriate driving licence

 Failure to comply with this may result in Police prosecution.